2023 annual Award of Excellence in Nursing: call for nominations

 - demonstrates a commitment to life-long learning by continuing to study beyond levels required for their position

-- demonstrates flexibility and adaptability to the changing needs of the community, such as the response to the COVID-19 pandemic
+- demonstrates flexibility/adaptability to the changing needs of the community (such as the response to the COVID-19 pandemic)

 Mandatory documents for a complete nomination package submission

-- Completed and signed nomination form by the nominator as well as signed by the nominee (handwritten or digital signature are accepted.)
+- Completed and signed nomination form (if an issue occurs with the link, open with Adobe) by the nominator as well as signed by the candidate/nominee (handwritten or digital signature option available)

 - Letters of reference or support.
 These letters should include the following information: